 The Australian financial year dates can easily be confused with the Australian tax season dates.
-The financial year always ends on 30 June.
+The financial year date ends on 30 June.

 It’s good to keep in mind that during the Australian tax season, you’ll report the income you earned throughout the financial year.

-Still confused?
-Unsure of the dates?
+Still unsure of the dates?
 We’re here to help.

 Financial Year & Tax Season Dates